aws-samples/serverless-eda-insurance-claims-processing/README.md

 #### Check in amplify export and configuration files

-!!! - Again, its critical that you do these steps on a private repository.
-Some of the files that we would check in now, should never be public.
+**:warning:  _Again, its critical that you do these steps on a private repository.
+Some of the files that we would check in now, should never be public._**

 First step is to commit and push all updated and new files to your private repository.
 The main files that we need to commit are under <root>/lib/ampify-export-reactclaims.